tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 You can find the full code [here](https://github.com/tony-waters/example-angular/blob/master/monthPicker.js).

 I had planned to look at how we can test our new component, but I'll save that for a later post.
-What I'd like to do next is show how we can use directives to give a consistent structure to our pages.
-So I'll cover that first.